Chapter 8 Travel by Air, Land & Sea

 - Passengers and their clinicians should consult CDC’s Travelers’ Health website (www.cdc.gov/travel) before travel for updates on outbreaks and travel health notices.

-- Passengers who become ill during the voyage should seek care in the ship’s infirmary to receive clinical management, facilitate infection control measures, and maximize reporting of potential public health events.
+- Passengers who become ill during the voyage should seek care in the ship’s medical center to receive clinical management, facilitate infection-control measures, and maximize reporting of potential public health events.

 SPECIFIC HEALTH RISKS